Gwydion: Gwydion in other media

 The name Gwydion also appears in the Sierra game King's Quest III, where a Prince Alexander of Daventry has been kidnapped by an evil wizard named Manannan who renames him Gwydion.

 In the 2018 video game Red Dead Redemption 2, Gwydion is the name of Josiah Trelawny's horse.

+In the novel, The Wild Huntress by Emily Lloyd-Jones, Gwydion features as a main character, a Prince of Gwynedd, in this retelling of the Wild Hunt in Annwvyn.